These are the most trusted guides on trade finance rules, used by exporters, banks, and finance students worldwide.

 Key Features of Negotiation:

-• Only possible if the LC is available by negotiation.
+• Eligibility: Only possible if the LC is available by negotiation.

-• Provides faster payment to the exporter (before the issuing bank settles).
+• Fast Payment: Provides faster payment to the exporter (before the issuing bank settles).

-• Shifts risk of payment to the bank if documents are clean.
+• Risk Mitigation: Shifts risk of payment to the bank if documents are clean.

 Negotiation of export documents is the act of a nominated bank giving value (paying or agreeing to pay) to an exporter against documents presented under a Letter of Credit, after determining that the documents comply with the LC terms and conditions.